huzidaha/styled-components-flexboxgrid/README.md

 # styled-components-flexboxgrid

-(NOTE: This project is in processing.)
+(NOTE: This project is in process.)

 Grid layout system base on [styled-components](https://github.com/styled-components/styled-components) and inspired by [Flexbox Grid](http://flexboxgrid.com/).